 For more information please find out why we are different.

-1. Loose leaf tea tastes better: Our beautiful tea leaves have been crafted by skilled men and women not churned into dust by industrial machines.
+1. Loose leaf tea tastes better; our beautiful tea leaves have been crafted by skilled men and women not churned into dust by industrial machines.
 It really doesn’t matter if it’s our green tea, white tea, oolong tea, back tea, pu’er tea or herbal tea – all these carefully crafted leaves need space to unfold as they infuse.
-Good tea leaves need as much space as possible to rehydrate deliciously and release all their heavenly complex flavours and aromas.
+The best leaf tea needs as much space as possible to rehydrate deliciously and release all their heavenly complex flavours and aromas.

-2. Tea bags are unsustainable: Think how many trees and precious resources are processed into single use bags?
+2. Teabags are unsustainable; think how many trees and precious resources are processed into single-use bags.
 It takes chemical processing to turn corn into plastic mesh or trees into paper.
-Those chemicals get into you, and factory run off gets into our environment and water sources.
+Those chemicals get into you, and factory runoff gets into our environment and water sources.
 Let's not even mention the nano plastics in almost all tea bags or the pure plastic bags labelled as “silken”.
 The most sustainable tea is loose leaf tea, hands down.

-4. We love tea and we love you too much to put sales ahead of principles.
+4. We love tea and we love you and our tea too much to put sales ahead of principles.
 Yes, teabags are far more popular than loose leaf tea.
-But loose leaf tea is better for the tea, for you and the environment.
+But loose leaf tea is better for the flavour of your tea, for your health, and the environment.
 We’ve been repeatedly told we are mad not to sell teabags.
 But we’ve been sticking to our guns since 2004 - and love finds a way.